HuxPMusic/EpicGamesStoreIPA/README.md

 # Fortnite

 ## Installation Issues
 Fortnite may crash on installation unless you're using TrollStore or a paid developer certificate.
-We recommend [MapleSign](https://maplesign.ca/) due to an Apple limitation that cannot be bypassed.
+We recommend [KravaSign (Previously Maple](https://kravasign.com/) due to an Apple limitation that cannot be bypassed.

 **[Download Fortnite for iOS 16.0+](https://github.com/atellies/EpicGamesStoreIPA/releases/download/latest/Fortnite.v31.00.2.ipa)**